Berkeley Federal Statistical Research Data Center (FSRDC)

 Special Sworn Status (SSS)

 Researchers are required to obtain Special Sworn Status (SSS) before they can access the Berkeley FSRDC.
-To be eligible to apply for SSS, researchers must (a) be a US citizen or foreign national with 3 of the past 5 years residency in the US, and (b) currently live in the US and have a US institutional affiliation.
+To be eligible to apply for SSS, researchers must (a) be a US citizen or foreign national with 3 of the past 5 years of residency in the US, and (b) currently live in the US and have a US institutional affiliation.
 To apply for SSS, researchers must be fingerprinted, make a sworn statement in the presence of a notary public, and provide additional information for a background investigation.
-Costs for preparation of these materials is the responsibility of the researcher.
+Costs for the preparation of these materials are the responsibility of the researcher.
 Application materials will be provided after the proposal has been approved.

-Hosting And Access Fees
+Access and Project Fees

 Project hosting fees range from $15,000 - $20,000 per year, depending on the nature of the project, while annual researcher access fees on existing projects are lower.
-Non-UC Berkeley organizations involved in multiple projects or with multiple researchers can subscribe to a consortium membership that offers substantial discount over individual project and researcher fees.

 Additional Fees

 Additional fees may be charged to projects that use partner agency data or that impose other special costs on CED, the Census Bureau, or the Berkeley FSRDC.
-These costs are the responsibility of the researcher and are not covered by the Berkeley FSRDC access and hosting Fees.
+These costs are the responsibility of the researcher and are not covered by the Berkeley FSRDC access and hosting fees.

 Contact Information